chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

 **Tips:** Review the lab **GSP181** [NGINX Ingress Controller on Google Kubernetes Engine](https://www.qwiklabs.com/focuses/872?parent=catalog "Qwiklabs") on Qwiklabs before you start doing Task 3.
 For more information, you may read the community tutorial [Ingress with NGINX controller on Google Kubernetes Engine](https://cloud.google.com/community/tutorials/nginx-ingress-gke) on the Google Cloud's website.

-In this this challenge lab, please note that you have to install the same `nginx-ingress` version, which is used in the lab GSP181.
+In this challenge lab, please note that you have to install the same `nginx-ingress` version, which is used in lab GSP181.
 Otherwise, you will not able to create `nginx-ingress-controller` for continuing the lab.

 ### Set up nginx-ingress environment